resatDev/Voirex/README.md

 # Warning

     * All the error related between developer and Voirex return -1.
-Developers can check their code error wtih this way.
+Developers can check their code error with this way.
 #### For Example
 If the browser does not support Voirex, setVoiceRecConfig() method return then, if you use a uncommon browser, you can check the browser support feature by writing the value of setVoiceConfig() method.